Preliminary Contracts in Italian Property Purchases – Condition Precedent

 A one size fits all preliminary contract may expose you to legal risks further down the line.
-These may be financial penalties or in a worst case scenario, issues may end up in court.
+These may be financial penalties or in a worst-case scenario, issues may end up in court.

-During the course of the Italian property buying and selling process, it is quite common to sign a conditional offer to purchase, also known as a preliminary contract, which is subject to condition precedent.
+During the course of the Italian property buying and selling process, it is quite common to sign a conditional offer to purchase, also known as a preliminary contract, which is subject to a condition precedent.

-Conditional clauses must be written in to a preliminary contract in order for them to be legally valid.
+Conditional clauses must be written into a preliminary contract in order for them to be legally valid.
 If during the due diligence process, conditions are not met, the conditional offer might be withdrawn.
 Conditions precedent are designed to protect all parties when buying and selling property in Italy.